 Step 2.
 Set the Mock Location App: Return to the main Settings menu, go to System, and find the new Developer options.
 Scroll down and tap Select mock location app.

 Step 3.
 Choose Your Spoofer: If you’ve installed a GPS spoofing app from the Play Store, select it from this list.
-Be aware that most of these will not work well with Monster Hunter Now.
+Most free Android spoofers fail because they cannot properly simulate GPS drift.
+This often causes severe snap-back issues, unstable movement, and increased spoofing risk inside Monster Hunter Now.

 It is essential to be aware of the consequences of violating the game’s terms of service.
 Niantic uses a tiered penalty system, which means you will likely get warnings before a permanent ban.